department-of-veterans-affairs/va.gov-team/products/platform/comms-playbook/product-outline.md

 ### Key Performance Indicators (KPIs)

-- Number of times people view communications about Platform changes.
+- Number of pageviews for communications about Platform changes.
 - % of people who click on links in communications about Platform changes.
 - Decrease in Slack support requests (excluding Collab cycle and PR reviews).